Austin DWI – Driving While Intoxicated

 An Austin DWI Lawyer and One of Only Four DWI Specialists in Texas

-Gary is one of only four DWI Specialists in Texas.
-He is board certified as DUI Defense Attorney by the National College for DUI Defense, the sole entity recognized by both the American Bar Association and the Texas Bar Association to issue this qualification.
+Gary is one of only four DWI Specialists by the National College for DUI Defense in Texas.
+He is board certified as DUI Defense Attorney by the NCDD, the sole entity recognized by both the American Bar Association and the Texas Bar Association to issue this qualification.
 Gary is recognized as a leading DWI lawyer who has spoken at more than 300 legal seminars teaching judges, other attorneys, and police officers across the country about Texas DUI law and the rights of those arrested.

 Gary Trichter Wrote the Book on DWI

 Gary has been aggressively defending Texas clients since 1980.
 He co-authored the textbook, Texas Drunk Driving Law, and has authored or co-authored more than 46 legal and aviation articles.
 When Texans are arrested for DWI in Austin, they turn to Gary Trichter to preserve their valuable reputations.